 DCT2 equivalence

-The DCT3 person specification states: "Applicants must have evidence of completion of a UK Dental Core Training Year 2 programme by time of post commencement."
+The DCT3 person specification states that you must have evidence of completion of a UK Dental Core Training Year 2 programme by time of post commencement.

 If this does not apply to you, however you consider you have acquired experience and/or training which is equivalent to DCT, you can apply for the National Certificate of Dental Core Equivalence (NCDCE).

-An NCDCE allows applicants who have experience deemed to be equivalent to a UK DCT2 programme to meet the DCT3 person specification.
+An NCDCE allows those who have experience deemed to be equivalent to a UK DCT2 programme to meet the DCT3 person specification.

-For more information go to NHS Education for Scotland's NCDCE page.
+For more information go to NHS Education for Scotland's National Certificate of Dental Core Equivalence (NCDCE).

 Eligibility for temporary UK General Dental Council (GDC) registration

-There will be some preferences that will require an applicant to be eligible for full UK GDC registration to take up the post.
+Some preferences will require you to be eligible for full UK GDC registration to take up the post.
 There will be questions on the application form relating to this and it's important you answer them accurately.

-Your preferences should then also be ranked appropriately.
-So, if you are eligible for temporary UK GDC registration, you must move all the preferences labelled "NOT suitable for temporary GDC registrants" to the not wanted column so you are not considered for these posts.
+During preferencing, your preferences should then be ranked appropriately.
+For example, if you are eligible for temporary UK GDC registration, you must move all the preferences labelled "NOT suitable for temporary GDC registrants" to the Not wanted column so you are not considered for these posts.

 Right to work in the UK

-All applicants to dental training programmes will be required to provide right to work documentation.
-For more information go to the Right to work in the UK page.
+You will be required to provide right to work documentation to demonstrate your eligibility to work in the UK.